-(d) Making a false certification on a time share project registration renewal application shall be grounds for disciplinary action by the Commission.
+(c) Making a false certification on a time share project registration renewal application shall be grounds for disciplinary action by the Commission pursuant to G.S.
+93A-54(b)(13).

-B .0104 Amendments to Time Share Project Registration
+B .0104 Amendments to Timeshare Program Registration

-(a) A developer shall notify the Commission immediately, but in no event later than 15 days, after any material change in the information contained in the time share project registration.
+(a) A developer shall notify the Commission within 30 days after any material change in the information contained in the timeshare program registration.

-(b) A material change shall be any change which reflects a difference in:
+(b) A material change shall be any change which reflects a difference in the:

-(1) the nature, quality or availability of the purchaser's ownership or right to use the time share;
+(1) nature, quality, or availability of the purchaser's ownership or right to use the timeshare;

-(2) the nature, quality or availability of any amenity at the project;
+(2) nature, quality, or availability of any amenity at the project;

-(3) the developer's title, control or right to use the real property on which the project is located;
+(3) developer's title, control, or right to use the real property on which the project is located;

-(4) the information concerning the developer, the managing or marketing entities, or persons connected therewith, previously filed with the Commission;
+(4) information concerning the developer, managing or marketing entities, independent escrow agent, registrar, or program broker, previously filed with the Commission; or

-(5) the purchaser's right to exchange his or her unit; however, a change in the information required to be disclosed to a purchaser by G.S.
-93A-48 shall not be a material change; or
+(5) purchaser's right to exchange his or her unit; however, a change in the information required to be disclosed to a purchaser by G.S.
+93A-48 shall not be a material change.